grafana/grafana-zabbix/docs/sources/installation/building-from-sources.md

 ---
-title: Run Grafana-Zabbix from main branch
+title: Building from sources
-menuTitle: Run Grafana-Zabbix from main branch
+menuTitle: Building from sources
 description: Building instructions for Grafana-Zabbix.
 aliases:
 keywords: